- On November 22, 2017, China AQSIQ and CFDA jointly issued a notice on the Implementation Date of “Recipe Registration for Imported Infant Formula”.

 China NHFPC Approves 2-Acetoxy-3-butanone as New Food Flavoring and Expands the Application Scope of 4 Food AdditivesOn November 15th, 2017, China NHFPC announced the approval of 1 new food flavoring and the expansion of application scope of 4 food additives.

 - On November 22, 2017, China CFDA announced a one year extension of the FSMP registration grace period.

 - On November 21, 2017 China CFDA released the first batch of registered food for special medical purpose (FSMP).

-- On October 17, 2017, China CFDA released the 15th batch of registered infant formula in China, including 16 products (4 are imported) from 4 enterprises.
+- On November 20, 2017, China CFDA released the 23rd batch of registered infant formula in China, including 20 products (1 is imported) from 5 enterprises.